codeschool/FrontEndFormationsBlog/README.md

-# Front-end Formations Art Gallery Blog
+# Front-end Formations Blog

-This is the example blog used in the challenges for the course.
+This is the example art gallery blog used in the challenges for the course.
+It is the blog of renowned art gallery critic, Camry Plaza.

 ## Versions